 If you have dreamed of working with animals and are wondering where to start, we highly recommend ACM20117 Certificate II in Animal Studies to give you the foundation skills and knowledge to commence your career.
 Our intensive 14 week course based at the Cat Haven and Dogs’ Refuge Home in Shenton Park, is the quickest way to gain this nationally recognised qualification and obtain valuable work experience in two of Perth’s leading animal shelters.

-This unique format course also means you do not need to find a work placement.
-Your essential practical training will take place with other students at reputable, well-known animal care facilities in Perth.
-You will be under the supervision of AVT fully qualified and experienced lecturers.
-You will also participate in classroom based learning as well as online learning via our e-learning centre.
+This unique format course also means you do not have to worry about finding your own work placement.
+Your essential practical training will take place in a small group setting with other like-minded students.
+You will be under the supervision of AVT fully qualified and experienced lecturers and you will participate in classroom based learning as well as online learning.

 During the course you will become familiar with the fundamental principles of working in the animal care industry.
-In addition to the topics covered in the Certificate II in Animal Studies course, our 14 week intensive program will introduce you to:-
+In addition to the topics covered in the Certificate II in Animal Studies course, you will be introduced to:-

 - fundamental principles of working in the animal care industry,

 - animal health and well-being,